 - Box 9: This box no longer applies.
 Leave it blank.

-- Box 10: Enter any deductions your employee gets for child care, including the fair market value of a day care facility sponsored by you.
+- Box 10: Enter any deductions your employee gets for child care, including the fair market value of a daycare facility sponsored by you.

 - Box 11: If your employee received payments from a nonqualified plan (such as a retirement plan) or a nongovernmental section 457(b) plan, enter that amount here.
-If they get more than one, put the total here.
+If they get more than one, enter the total here.
 Do not include any deferred amounts reported in boxes 3 or 5.

 - Box 12a-d: Enter the following codes as applicable.
 You can enter them in order, but do not need to skip a box if a code does not apply.
 See the IRS Form W-2 instructions for details; the codes are on Page 30.